 - Central and South America Region 1 to South Pacific via South America Region 2

-- Europe to Asia Region 1 via Asia Region 2 or Doha
+- Europe to Asia Region 1 via Asia Region 2, Doha, or Abu Dhabi

-- Europe to South Pacific via Asia Region 1 or Asia Region 2
+- Europe to South Pacific via Asia Region 1, Asia Region 2, Doha, or Abu Dhabi

 - Middle East/Indian Subcontinent to Asia Region 1 via Asia Region 2